 When we first meet Neo, his computer is active, processing something, with the screen reflecting on his face.
 He listens to music through headphones while lying on his desk, asleep.
 This scene introduces the difficulty of distinguishing between a dream and reality or more precisely, the problem of informational overload and sensory input that, according to Baudrillard, leads to passivity.
 The abundance of disjointed information and excessive transparency makes it nearly impossible to organize the world and assign meaning to it—faces transform into screens or terminals that passively absorb.

 Baudrillard believed that in a postmodern society, the meaning and value of an object are primarily defined by its relationship to other objects.
 Apple products serve as a pertinent example.
 They appear overpriced when considering solely their use value.
 However, their value arises from what they signify in relation to other objects which leads to the demishing of symbolic values.
 For example, a pen given to you for your graduation, has probably a high symbolic value to you.
-Symbolic values are a assigned by a subject in relation to another subject.
-Sign value is an object’s value within a system of objects signifying, for example, social status.
+Symbolic values are assigned by a subject in relation to another subject.
+Sign value, on the other hand, is the object’s value within a system of objects signifying, for example, social status.

 Baudrillard, known for his cynical views, also believed that objects essentially have triumphed over subjects.
 He posited that just as money has become a universal medium that renders everything comparable and thus exchangeable, the code has made every sign integratable thus also exchangeable.
-It is not that subjects or objects stand no longer for something ‘real’ but that the referent, that does not exist, disappeared.
-For example, in the Renaissance people or objects appear to stand for a real referent that does not exist, for instance, royalty, nobility, holiness, etc. According to Baudrillard, instead of disimulating something, now signs dissimulate that there is nothing.
+It is not that subjects or objects stand no longer for something ‘real’ but that the imagined referent, that does not exist, disappeared.
+For example, in the Renaissance people or objects appear to stand for an imagined referent, for instance, royalty, nobility, holiness, etc. A sign like Iron Man, stands for nothing other than itself in a network of other meaningless signs, i.e. the Marvel universe.
+It can be repackaged into a toy or a specific McDonalds meal because it has no sacred connection to the world.
+According to Baudrillard, instead of disimulating something, now signs dissimulate that there is nothing.

 The transition from signs which dissimulate something to signs which dissimulate that there is nothing, marks the decisive turning point.
 The first implies a theology of truth and secrecy (to which the notion of ideology still belongs).
 The second inaugurates an age of simulacra and simulation, in which there is no longer any God to recognize his own, nor any last judgment to separate truth from false, the real from its artificial resurrection, since everything is already dead and risen in advance. – Jean Baudrillard